-1. Current domestic fuel costs per kWh are available here.
+1. Current domestic fuel costs per kWh are available from the SEAI Domestic Fuel Cost Comparison available on the SEAI Website.
 Cost calculation is not part of the BER assessment but may be done using the delivered energy values (on the 'View assessment' section) determined during the assessment, with data from Table 8, Table 10a and Table 10b where appropriate.